Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 - U.S. District Court

-We are also blocks from Boston’s Financial District, home to many of the law firms that hire our students.
-Nearby public transportation connects you to many other employment opportunities.
+We are also blocks from Boston’s Financial District, home to many of the law firms and companies that hire our students—and drive local, national, and even international economies.
+Nearby public transportation connects you to countless other employment opportunities as well.

 Going Out and Having Fun

-Boston is one of the most student-friendly cities in the country.
-More than 250,000 students from across the country—and all over the world—flock to the city each year.
-So there are plenty of things to do on weekends and during your time off from law school.
+Boston is one of the most student-friendly cities in the U.S., with plenty of things to do on weekends and during your time off from law school.
+Perhaps that's why more than 250,000 students from across the country and around the world flock to the city each year!

-Boston has everything you’d expect from a world-class city: Champion sports teams.
+You'll find everything you’d expect from a world-class city: Champion sports teams.
 Magnificent museums and libraries.
 Famous concert venues.
 Theater, ballet, and opera companies.
 Scenic biking and walking trails.
 Designer shopping.
-And restaurants for every taste (and budget!).
+And restaurants for every taste.

 But here are a few things you might not expect from your life in Boston—and some of our favorites at New England Law: